V4Fire/Client/src/components/super/i-input-text/README.md

 # components/super/i-input-text

 This module provides a superclass to create text inputs.
-The class includes API to create a masked input.
+The class includes an API for creating masked input.

 ## Synopsis